kubernetes-sigs/sig-windows-dev-tools/README.md

 viable alternative to linux with the recent introduction of Windows HostProcess containers and windows support for NetworkPolicies + Containerd integration.

 ## Prerequisites

+- vagrant
+- vagrant reload plugin
+- some vagrant provider (we only have virtualbox automated here, but these recipes have been used with others, like HyperV)

 You need the `reload` plugin for vagrant.
 ```
 vagrant plugin install vagrant-reload